ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 ### Additional requirements

 -   _User interaction: Do the FAST component's behaviors match the visual design spec?
 When they differ, which approach is preferable and why?_
+    -   Nesting Accordions: This is not covered in FAST's examples, but in their [spec](https://github.com/microsoft/fast/blob/archives/fast-element-1/packages/web-components/fast-foundation/src/accordion/accordion.spec.md) they said that "Ideally this behavior will "just work" and no special behaviors will need to be added to enable/support this.
+The expectation here should be that an accordion takes content and whatever content is inside the accordion panel respects its own interaction model."
+This functionality was tested within FAST's example by creating a new accordion inside of one of the accordion items, and it functions.
+The only exception is when expand-mode="single" is used, which is further discussed in the open issues section.
+Using nested accordions would be preferred, as this allows more to be done with accordions and the ability to include more information without having to make one long accordion.
     -   No Additional Requirements
 -   _Styling: Does FAST provide APIs to achieve the styling in the visual design spec?_
     -   No Additional Requirements